-The Management Organization and Compensation Committee of the Board of Directors (hereafter called "the Committee"), composed of four independent nonemployee directors, is responsible for developing the Company's philosophy on executive compensation.
+The Management Organization and Compensation Committee of the Board of Directors (hereafter called "the Committee"), composed of five independent nonemployee directors, is responsible for developing the Company's philosophy on executive compensation.
 Consistent with this philosophy, the Committee develops compensation programs for the Chief Executive Officer and each of the other executive officers of the Company.
 On an annual basis, the Committee determines the compensation to be paid to the Chief Executive Officer and other executive officers, based on the provisions of the compensation plans.

-$\hbox{{\tt Compensation}} \quad \hbox{{\tt plans}} \ \hbox{{\tt which}} \quad \hbox{{\tt provide}} \ \hbox{{\tt for}} \ \hbox{{\tt grants}} \ \hbox{{\tt or}} \ \hbox{{\tt awards}} \ \hbox{{\tt of}} \ \hbox{{\tt Company}} \ \hbox{{\tt stock}} \ \hbox{{\tt to}}$ executive officers are approved by the Board of Directors and the shareholders of the Company.
-In 1993, the Internal Revenue Code was amended to include a deductibility limit for remuneration to certain executive officers [Section 162(m) of the Code].
+Compensation plans which provide for grants or awards of Company stock to executive officers are approved by the Board of Directors and the shareholders of the Company.
+In 1993, the Internal Revenue Code ("the Code") was amended to include a deductibility limit for remuneration to certain executive officers [Section 162(m) of the Code].
 Qualified performance-based compensation is not subject to this deductibility limit.
 In order to qualify grants of stock options and stock appreciation rights as performance-based compensation under Section 162(m), the Company's Long Term Stock Incentive Plan was amended to include an annual periodic per person aggregate limit of 300,000 shares of Company stock subject to award or grant.
 The Long Term Stock Incentive Plan meets the requirements of Section 162(m) in all respects.
-In order to qualify annual incentive awards to the Chief Executive Officer and other executive officers as performance-based compensation under Section 162(m), the Company has prepared an Executive Officer Annual Incentive Bonus Plan which will be placed before the shareholders for approval at the Annual Meeting of the Company scheduled for May 4, 1999.
-(See Proposal 2, page 14 of this Proxy Statement.)
-The proposed Executive Officer Annual Incentive Bonus Plan meets the requirements of Section 162(m) in all respects.
+In order to qualify annual incentive awards to the Chief Executive Officer and other executive officers as performance-based compensation under Section 162(m), the Company prepared an Executive Officer Annual Incentive Bonus Plan that was approved by the shareholders at the Annual Meeting of the Company on May 4, 1999.
+The Executive Officer Annual $\$ Incentive Bonus Plan meets the requirements of Section 162(m) in all respects.